What a house sitter does – Top 10 responsibilities

 9. Maintain an appearance of a living presence in the house

-It should go without saying that no matter how long you are away from the house you are housesitting, make the house look occupied.
+It should go without saying that no matter how long you are away from the house you are housesitting.
+Make the house look occupied.
 If you are the house sitter in charge, it is your watch.
+This is what a house sitter does.

 Whether you are nipping out for a bottle of milk, and it’s a quick absence of 15 minutes as you walk to the corner shop, or if you are out in the evening for an event.
 Keep a light on, shut the windows and lock the front door.